tonytvo/blog-generator/content/blog/security-analysis-summary/index.md

 ## 2. Earnings

 - To analyze earnings, carefully study the company’s income statement.
 While earnings are undoubtedly important, security analysts have accorded them too much weight in calculating a company’s investment soundness.
-Management can manipulate a company’s earnings many ways.
+Management can manipulate a company’s earnings in many ways.
 Therefore, always examine the firm’s income statement with a critical eye.
-For example, businesses can engineer nonrecurring charges and profits to produce a favorable earnings trend.
-A firm’s accountants also can generate perceived earnings by lowering or increasing the company’s reserves, or by reporting subsidiaries’ results in different ways.
-Companies can also present depreciation and amortization costs in a misleading manner.
+For example, businesses can engineer nonrecurring charges and profits to produce a favourable earnings trend.
+A firm’s accountants also can generate perceived earnings by lowering or increasing the company’s reserves or by reporting subsidiaries’ results in different ways.
+Companies can also misleadingly present depreciation and amortization costs.

 - Investors must pay attention to more than current earnings.
 They should consider both the earnings trend and the long-term earnings average – preferably seven to ten years, putting more weight on the latter number.
 The analyst’s job is not predicting the future of a trend or intuiting possible price changes; it is making decisions based on facts.
-- analyst should combine the information from the balance sheet and income statement to garner the best valuation.
+- Analysts should combine the information from the balance sheet and income statement to garner the best valuation.
 - **disadvantages of sole emphasis on earning power**:
-  - earnings statement has more variability than the balance sheet and therefore changes the value of the business making it appear unstable, the income statement can be more misleading than the balance sheet.
+  - earnings statement has more variability than the balance sheet and therefore changes the value of the business, making it appear unstable.
+The income statement can be more misleading than the balance sheet.
 - **simplified statement of Wall Street's Method of appraising common stocks**
   - price = Current Earnings Per Share (EPS) x Quality Coefficient
-  - how does quality coefficient is determined?
+  - how does the quality coefficient is determined?
-    - probably by whole host of factors such as dividend rate, history, size and reputation of the business.
-Graham suspects all these factors are dwarfed by the real factor, which is earnings trend.
+    - probably by a whole host of factors such as dividend rate, history, size and reputation of the business.
+Graham suspects all these factors are dwarfed by the real factor, which is the earnings trend.
 - **earnings not only fluctuate but are subject to arbitrary determination**
   - some of the techniques management can use to misrepresent earnings in the short term are the following
     - through allocating items to surplus (on the balance sheet) instead of revenue